Wine Aging 101

 How should I store Cabernet that I want to age?

 When you purchase wine from us, it comes directly from the winery where it has been stored properly.
-This is not necessarily so when you buy wine from a wine shop where you don’t know its previous conditions.
-Standing at the self, you will see if the wine is standing upright under bright lights.
+This is not necessarily so when you buy wine from a wine shop where you don’t know its previous storage conditions.
+Often, bottles are displayed by standing up on the shelves and under bright lights.

 How should I serve an older Cabernet?